All entry fees are included as part of your package. NOTE: there are no Race Entry Only places available for the Australian Outback Marathon

 There will be no official pace setters for the Half Marathon

-There will be drink stations every 3km on the Half Marathon Course.
+There will be drink stations approximately every 3km on the Half Marathon Course.

-In addition all runners will be able to leave personal drinks out on the course at designated drink stations.
+In addition all runners will be able to leave personal drinks out on the course at the 15km drink station

-All personal drinks MUST be easily identifiable and should be left at the race briefing on Friday 24th July
+All personal drinks MUST be easily identifiable and should be left at the race briefing on the Friday before the race

 Personal Refreshments and Clothing

-Personal refreshments can be left on several of the aid station tables (details to be advised).
+Personal refreshments can be left on the 15km drink station

-Personal clothing can be left at the race start and will be available for collection once you have completed your event
+Personal clothing can be left at the race start and and at every drink station and they will then be available the following morning for collection once you have completed your event.

-All transport for your itinerary is included as part of your package, including private bus transfers from Connellan Airport (Ayres Rock Airport)
+All transport for your itinerary is included as part of your package, including bus transfers from Connellan Airport (Ayers Rock Airport)